asifhaider/LLM-Finetuning-Prompting-Project/README.md

 # Fine-tuning and Prompting LLMs to Automate Code Review Activities

+## Introduction

+In this project, we fine-tune open-source LLM (8B) and prompt closed-source LLM (175B) to improve upon the code review automation activities, specifically focusing on two tasks: review comment generation and code refinement generation.
+The dataset of this project is taken from Microsoft [CodeReviewer]((https://arxiv.org/pdf/2203.09095)) paper presented at ESEC/FSE 2022.
+While the training data is kept as it was, we consider a randomly sampled subset of 5000 entries for quickly reporting our initial results.

 ## Part A. PEFT Fine-tuning of Llama 3 8B

+We want to make our experimental model familiar with code review focused knowledge.
+Hence, we choose to fine-tune one of the latest open-source LLMs: Llama 3 (8B).

-### Step 1: Tasks, Dataset and Preprocessing
+### Step 1: Data Preprocessing

-The dataset of this project is originally from Microsoft [CodeReviewer]((https://arxiv.org/pdf/2203.09095)) paper presented at ESEC/FSE 2022.
-While the training data is kept as it was, we consider a randomly sampled subset of 5000 entries for quickly reporting our initial results.

-We then modify all the datasets to be (alpaca-style) **instruction-following**.
+For this part, we modify all the datasets to be (alpaca-style) **instruction-following**.
 We denote natural language componet as nl and programming language component as pl in the dataset.

 - **Review comment generation task**
     ```